Ali-Rey/datan3_2019/Test_Assignment.md

 In the survey children were asked the following question: "Do you have a social media profile or account on any sites or apps?".
 In this assignment we want to explore how the probability of having an account on social media depends on children's age and gender.

-Tabulate three variables: children's gender, age (please use derived variables) and having an account on social media.

 ``` r
 # Column Names:
 # h_sex_dv <- Respondent's Gender (Derived Variables) | Male (1), Female (2), NA (-9)